ziutek/simple_go_wiki/README.md

     $ cd mymysql && make install
     $ cd ../simple_go_wiki

-Now, we can write MySQL connector for our application.
+Now, we can write the MySQL connector for our application.
 Lets create the *mysql.go* file.
-In first part of this file we import necessary packages, define const and declare global variables:
+In the first part of this file we import necessary packages, define const and declare global variables:

     package main